orhun/git-cliff/website/docs/integration/gitlab.md

 ### Commit authors

-For each commit, GitLab related values are added as a nested object (named `gitlab`) to the [template context](/docs/templating/context):
+For each commit, GitLab related values are added as a nested object (named `remote`) to the [template context](/docs/templating/context):

 ```json
 {